-- Establish a methodology to systematically track all configuration items that are migrated to production and be able to produce a complete and accurate listing of all configuration items for both internal and external audit purposes, which will in turn support closer monitoring and management of the configuration management process. - Separate users with the ability to develop and migrate changes to production or implement controls to detect instances in which a user develops and migrates the same change. - Conduct post-implementation reviews to validate that changes migrated to production are authorized. - Enforce existing policy developed by OPM, vendors or federal agencies requiring mandatory security configuration settings and implement a process to periodically validate the settings are appropriate. - Update patch management procedures to reflect current operating conditions.
-Establish a process to validate patches, updates, and fixes are applied in a timely manner.
+Establish a mechanism to systematically track all configuration items that are migrated to production in order to produce a complete and accurate listing of all configuration items.
+Further, develop, document, implement, and enforce requirements and processes to periodically validate that all configuration items migrated to production are authorized and valid.

+- Separate users with the ability to develop and migrate changes to production or implement controls to detect instances in which a user develops and migrates the same change. - Conduct post-implementation reviews to validate that changes migrated to production are authorized. - Enforce existing policy developed by OPM, vendors or federal agencies requiring mandatory security configuration settings and implement a process to periodically validate the settings are appropriate.